boots-edu/textbook/source/text/0-introduction/setup.md

 -   Cloned the repository onto your computer
 -   Installed the project's modules using npm install
 -   Ran the project's tests using npm run test
--   Edited the Typescript source code files for the project in the src/ directory
+-   Edited the TypeScript source code files for the project in the src/ directory
 -   Reran the tests to make sure everything worked
 -   Staged, Commited, and Pushed the changes to your repository
 -   Submitted the repository below to GradeScope